Timeline

 2000- Present

-Ongoing anti-black and systemic racism
+Ongoing anti-Black and systemic racism

 2010- After a long fight, a settlement was finally reached with the city of Halifax and the Africville Genealogical Society.
 The settlement included 2.5 acres of land to serve for the reconstruction of the church, $3 million toward the construction costs and a formal public apology by Mayor Peter Kelly.
 The memory and the spirit of the Africville community, along with its heritage and rich history, remains alive.
 The story of Africville continues.
 It is the story of faith and of the strength of community, family and home.